-Board 57.
-(1) The Central Bank may by notice order any financial institution to provide the Central Bank within a period specified in the notice, a copy of the board minutes and resolutions duly certified as a true record by the Secretary and Chairperson of the board.
+Board Meetings.
+58. (1) The Central Bank may, by notice, order any financial institution to provide the Central Bank within a period specified in the notice, a copy of the board minutes and resolutions duly certified as a true record by the Secretary and Chairperson of the board.

-(2) Notwithstanding anything in this Act and the memorandum and articles of association of a financial institution, or the Companies Act, the Central Bank may, in the interests of the financial institution or of the safety of depositors-

-(a) order the board of directors of a financial institution to meet at such time and at such place in Uganda as the order shall specify;

-- (b) order the board of directors of a financial institution to consider on the agenda of the convened meeting such items relating to the financial institution as the Central Bank may deem necessary for purposes of the safety of the financial institution and its depositors; - (c) appoint an observer to any board meeting of a financial institution.
+- (2) Notwithstanding anything in this Act and the memorandum and articles of association of a financial institution, or the Companies Act, the Central Bank may, in the interest of the financial institution or the safety of depositors- - (a) order the board of directors of a financial institution to meet within three days and at such place in Uganda as the order shall specify; - (b) order the board of directors of a financial institution to consider on the agenda of the convened meeting such items relating to the financial institution as the Central Bank may deem necessary for purposes of the safety of the financial institution and its depositors;

-(3) Where a meeting of the board is convened under paragraph (a) of subsection (2) of this section, the quorum for the meeting shall be three directors present and decisions shall be taken by a simple majority.

-(4) Any decision taken under subsection (3) shall be binding on the financial institution.

-58. (1) The board of directors shall constitute from among its members, a committee on audit, consisting of not less than two persons to perform such functions as the board of directors shall specify.
+- (c) appoint an observer to any board meeting of a financial institution. - (3) Where a meeting of the board is convened under paragraph (a) of subsection (2) of this section, the quorum for the meeting shall be three directors or one third of the total directors present, whichever is greater, and decisions shall be taken by a simple majority. - (4) Any decision taken under subsection (3) shall be binding on the financial institution. - (5) Where no director turns up, the Central Bank shall take appropriate action as it deems fit. - 59.
+(1) The board of directors shall constitute from among its members, a committee on audit, consisting of not less than two persons to perform such functions as the board of directors shall specify.